-"Reference interest rate" means the yield of the 10 year government bond of the country in which the new equity is invested, increased by 3%.
-The reference interest rate cannot be lower than the yield of the 10 year government bond of the Republic of Cyprus, increased by 3%.
+"Reference interest rate" means the yield of the 10-year government bond of the country where the funds are employed in the business of the company, increased by 5% premium.
+In case the country in which the funds are employed does not have an issued 10-year government bond, the yield of the 10-year Cyprus government bond plus a 5% premium should be used.
 The bond yield is the one applicable as at 31 December of the year preceding the relevant tax year.